Tuvans: The name Uriankhai

 There does not seem to exist a clear ethnic delineation for the application of the name Uriankhai.
 Mongols applied this name to all tribes of Forest People.
 This name has historically been applied to Tuvans.
 In Mongolia there are peoples also known by this name.
 A variation of the name, Uraŋxai, was an old name for the Sakha.
 Russian Pavel Nebol'sin documented the Urankhu clan of Volga Kalmyks in the 1850s.
 Another variant of the name, Orangkae (오랑캐), was traditionally used by the Koreans to refer indiscriminately to "barbarians" that inhabited the lands to their north.

 They are two groups under the name Uriankhai: Mongol Uriankhai, Uriankhai (Tuva) of mixed Turkic-Mongol origin.
 All clans of the Mongol Uriankhai are Mongol, and Tuva Uriankhais have both Turkic and Mongol clans.
 In the beginning of the Mongol Empire (1206–1368), the Mongol Uriankhai (Burkhan Khaldun Uriankhai) were located in central Mongolia but in the mid 14th century they lived in Liaoyang province of modern China.
 In 1375, Naghachu, Uriankhai leader of the Mongolia-based colonial dynasty in Liaoyang province invaded Liaodong with aims of restoring the Mongols to power.
 Although he continued to hold southern Manchuria, Naghachu finally surrendered to the Chinese Ming dynasty in 1387–88 after successful diplomacy of the latter.
 After the rebellion of the northern Uriankhai people, they were conquered by Dayan Khan in 1538 and mostly annexed by the northern Khalkha.
 Batmunkh Dayan Khan dissolved Uriankhai tumen and moved them to Altai Mountains and Khalkha land.

 Currently, Tuvans form the majority of the population in Tuva Republic.
 According to the 2010 Russian census, there was a total of 249,299 Tuvans who resided within Tuva.
 This represented 82.0% of the total population of the republic.
 In addition, Tuvans have a much higher fertility rate than Russians and the other Slavic peoples, while the median age of the Tuvan population is much lower than Russians.
 This basically ensures that the Tuvan population would continue to grow during the foreseeable future.

+In the context of the Russian invasion of Ukraine since 2022, the Tuvans have been reported as one of Russia's ethnic minority groups suffering from a disproportionally large casualty rate among Russian forces.